-Syria: Blitz on Aleppo kills 21, including children
+Syria: Blitz on Aleppo kills 27, including children

 - Strikes hit blood bank and targets near schools

-(CNN)At least 21 people -- including four children -- were killed in a Syrian regime blitz over war-ravaged eastern Aleppo on Wednesday that pounded hospitals, a blood bank and targets near schools, activists and medical staff said.
+(CNN)At least 27 people, including four children, were killed in a Syrian regime blitz over war-ravaged eastern Aleppo on Wednesday that pounded hospitals, a blood bank and targets near schools, activists and medical staff said.

-The Al-Shaar neighborhood appeared to be the worst hit, with nine barrel bombs striking the Children's Hospital, Al-Bayan Hospital and the Central Blood Bank, staff on site with the Syrian American Medical Association (SAMS) told CNN.
+The Al-Shaar neighborhood appeared to be the worst hit, with barrel bombs striking the Children's Hospital, Al-Bayan Hospital and the Central Blood Bank, staff on site with the Syrian American Medical Association (SAMS) told CNN.
 Buildings nearby were completely flattened.

-At least 50 others have been wounded, the activist group Aleppo Media Center said.
+Bebars Meshaal from the Syrian Civil Defense, also known as the White Helmets, put the death toll at 27 and said three additional bodies had been recovered from bombings the previous day, when regime forces resumed its air raid over eastern Aleppo after a three-week lull.

+Meshaal said he expected the death toll to rise, as dozens more have been injured.

+CNN has not been able to independently verify the impact of the strikes, having little access to the area.

+The Aleppo Media Center (AMC) activist group said the four children killed were in the al-Sukkari neighborhood, adding that more could be among the dead.

-Children's Hospital Director Dr. Hatem said there were closer to 20 barrel bombs dropped on the facility and that its staff was hunkering down in the basement as the bombardment continued.
+Children's Hospital Director Dr. Hatem said he felt some 20 barrel bombs hit the facility and that staff members had hunkered down in the basement as the bombardment continued through the morning.

 ''A horrible day for the Children's Hospital.
-Me and my staff and all the patients are sitting in one room in the basement right now, trying to protect our patients," Hatem said in a statement.
+Me and my staff and all the patients are sitting in one room in the basement right now, trying to protect our patients," Hatem said earlier in a statement.

-The Aleppo Media Center said the four children confirmed killed were in the neighborhood of al-Sukkari and that there may be more among the total of 21 people killed.
-A medic was also among the dead, it said.

-Other children were also wounded in a strike near a school in the Salaheddin neighborhood, the AMC said.
+"The pattern of attacks indicates that health care is being deliberately targeted in the Syrian conflict -- this is a major violation of international law and a tragic disregard of our common humanity."

-A picture posted on the AMC's Facebook page showed children from another area, Karam al-Beik, fleeing -- still wearing their school backpacks -- through rubble from obliterated buildings, including a young girl in tears holding hands with another.
+Pictures and videos posted by the AMC on social media show children, still wearing their school backpacks, fleeing through rubble from obliterated buildings in Karam al-Beik, near al-Shaar.
+One image shows a young girl in tears, holding hands with another.

-Wednesday's bombardment has been mainly focused on an area called al-Shaar, where five medical facilities are located.
+Other children were wounded in a strike near a school in the Salaheddin neighborhood, the AMC said, adding that a medic was also killed.

 Blitz after text message warning

-The strikes mark the second day of heavy bombardment by the Syrian regime, after a dire text message was sent en masse to residents in the east, essentially telling them to flee or be killed in the bombings.
+The strikes that resumed Tuesday followed a dire text message was sent en masse to residents in the east, essentially telling them to flee or be killed in the bombings.

 There had been a three-week lull in eastern Aleppo air raids before the Syrian government blitzed the area Tuesday, using what the regime called "precision weapons to target terrorist positions."